Offshore drilling in Atlantic Canada: Hebron-Ben Nevis oil field

 The Hebron-Ben Nevis oil field is located 350 km east from the coast of Newfoundland, situated in the Jeanne d'Arc Basin.
 The oil field was discovered in 1981, however only began production in 2017.
 An estimated 700 million barrels of light crude oil exist within the oil field.

 Hibernia oil field

 The Hibernia oil field is located 315 km from the east from Newfoundland in 80 m of water.
 The Hibernia platform is the world's largest oil platform by weight and size.
 The oil field was discovered in 1979 but production only began in 2007.
 The total oil field production is an estimated 704 million barrels as of 2010.
 The regional reserves is an estimated 1,395 million barrels of oil.

 Terra Nova oil field

 The Terra Nova oil field is located 350 km east off the coast of Newfoundland.
 This site was developed by Petro-Canada in 1984, and is the second largest oil field on Canada's East coast.
 Production began in 2002 and is expected to last about 17 years.
-Other partners include Suncor Energy, Exxon Mobil Canada, and Husky Energy.
+Other partners include Suncor Energy, Exxon Mobil Canada, and Cenovus (formerly Husky Energy).